gaboesquivel/gaboesquivel.com/content/bio.md

 <strong>Project management</strong>: Manage day-to-day engineering tasks following agile development principles and best practices.
 <strong>Hands on coding</strong>: Yes!, I code, I love it!
 I'm a programmer that enjoys writing clean code that solves real life problems.
 Mainly in JavaScript.
 My toolbelt includes: Blockchain, Ethereum/Solidity/Web3, AWS Cloud, Infra-as-Code with CloudFormation, Docker, Serverless, NoSQL and SQL, Node.js, GraphQL, React and React Native.

-I lead development teams from the perspective of someone that has been there in the trenches; keeping a positive and friendly attitude, trying to make engineers as happy an productive as they can possibly be; And leveraging technologies that provide competitive business advantages such as less time-to-market and better user experiences.
+I lead development teams from the perspective of someone that has been there in the trenches; keeping a positive and friendly attitude, mentoring, trying to make engineers as happy an productive as they can possibly be; And leveraging technologies that provide competitive business advantages such as less time-to-market and better user experiences.

 I run a small boutique software consultancy firm called <a href="https://corticaltouch.com" target="_blank">Cortical Touch</a>, we can help you augment your staff quickly with qualified developers.
 Our developer network is highly specialized in JavaScript Applications, DevOps and Blockchain.